ggurbet/ultimatedivision/README.md

 ```

 **NFT signer**

+To make shure that all services are running we need to start NFT signer with spesific command.

 The nft signer runs an infinite cycle with an interval of operation that monitors the records of waitlist in which there is no signature and if it finds them then generates a signature and sends a transaction to mint nft.
 ```